 Many people make unintentional mistakes related to the disclosure of foreign bank accounts.
 The law is complicated and ever-changing, and it can be difficult for those living overseas or those with foreign bank accounts or income to keep track of which accounts are covered under these laws and the various threshold amounts for required reporting.
 However, if you did understand these laws and willfully ignored them, and then proceeded to report your overseas income through the streamlined disclosure process, you can open yourself up to serious criminal charges.

-It is vitally important to consult with a tax attorney before deciding to enter the streamlined disclosure program.
+It is vitally important to consult with a Los Angeles tax lawyer before deciding to enter the streamlined disclosure program.
 Speaking with a CPA or other type of financial or accounting professional will not grant you the type of confidentiality that comes with speaking to an attorney.
 They could later be subpoenaed and forced to turn over documents or relay your conversations.
 When speaking to a tax attorney, anything you say will always remain between the two of you under attorney-client confidentiality.
-A tax attorney will undertake a careful and comprehensive review of your actions to be sure that you did not do anything that could be viewed as willful.
+A tax lawyer in Los Angeles will undertake a careful and comprehensive review of your actions to be sure that you did not do anything that could be viewed as willful.
 If you did, you would need to go another route such as OVDP, because streamlined disclosure may only further complicate things for you.

 Once you have consulted with a tax attorney, and the attorney has determined that your actions were unintentional oversights rather than a wanton disregard for the law, you can proceed to decide if you would like to participate in the streamlined disclosure program.
 The streamlined disclosure process can offer a lot of benefits to those taxpayers who were unaware of their reporting responsibilities.